Einstein metrics, their moduli spaces and stability: Products and fibrations

 \subsection{Stability of warped products}

 Warped product metrics often come up in practice (e.g.~cosmological models) and are relatively computationally accessible.
-The stability of warped product Einstein metrics was studied in several articles \cite{D,HHS,Kr17}.
-Important special cases of warped products are \emph{cone metrics}, that is metrics of the form
+The stability of warped product Einstein metrics has been the subject of several articles \cite{D,HHS,Kr17}.

-on $\R_+\times M$, where $(M,g)$ is a Riemannian manifold, $r$ is the standard coordinate on $\R_+$ and $f\in C^\infty(\R_+)$.
-These metrics are allowed to be singular at the cone point $r\to 0$.
 The following results were proved by Kröncke in \cite{Kr17}.

 \begin{theorem} Let $(M, g)$ be a Ricci-flat manifold.
 Then the warped product Einstein manifold $(\tilde M, \tilde g) = (\R \times M, dr^2 + e^{2r} g )$ is semistable if and only if $(M, g)$ is semistable.
 In this case the Einstein manifold $(\tilde M, \tilde g)$ is strictly stable. \end{theorem}